VSI Imaging Products at Work, Helping to Image the Real Universe

 John Maher's Takahashi Mewlon 210 Installation

-An old Monster 3 focuser (now MasterGlide) docked to a Takahashi Mewlon 210.
+An old Monster 3 focuser [now 2" TOADLOADER] docked to a Takahashi Mewlon 210.
 John had a custom ring machined locally to dock the VSI focuser to his Tak, but VSI can also custom machine docking rings for any scope, if we don't already have one in our extensive docking ring inventory.
 John also said that, "Your focuser is by far light years ahead of anything else I have ever used and a perfect match for the Tak product."
 Understand, this is the old [now discontinued} Monster focuser.
 It's replacement, the MasterGlide focuser, is also light-years beyond the old Monster focusers.

 Mark Starr's C5 and VSI Imaging Train